Editorial Team

 Lindsay DuPré is a Métis scholar, community organizer, mom and auntie.
 She was born and raised in Ontario on Haudenosaunee, Anishinaabe and Wendat territories with Red River Métis roots in Manitoba.
 Her Métis family names include Pruden, Norquay, Monkman, Morwick, Setter, and Spence.
 Her son Kîsik and partner Dallas are members of Waterhen Lake First Nation and their family currently lives in Saskatoon, Saskatchewan, Treaty 6 territory.
 Lindsay is an Assistant Teaching Professor in the School of Public Health and Social Policy at the University of Victoria and is completing a Doctor of Philosophy in Interdisciplinary Graduate Studies at the University of British Columbia Okanagan.
 Her teaching and research interests include Indigenous health and education, digital and trauma-informed pedagogy, and Indigenous knowledge protection.
 Lindsay is on the Circle of Editors for the Pawaatahmik: Journal of Métis Thinkers and a co-founder of The Mamawi Project.
 She co-edited the text Research and Reconciliation: Unsettling ways of knowing through Indigenous relationships (2019).

-Lucy Fowler, PhD, is a Two-Spirit Métis woman, born and raised in Winnipeg, Manitoba and an active member of the Two-Spirit Michif Local of the Manitoba Métis Federation.
+Lucy Delgado (née Fowler), PhD, is a Two-Spirit Métis woman, born and raised in Winnipeg, Manitoba and an active member of the Two-Spirit Michif Local of the Manitoba Métis Federation.
 Her family were Sinclairs, Cummings, Prudens, some of whom took scrip in St Andrews and St Johns, and she also has other family and ancestors from Red River, Oxford House, Norway House, and Sioux Valley Dakota Nation, and settler family from Ireland and the Orkney Islands.
 Lucy is a community organizer, Chair of the Two-Spirit Michif Local of the Manitoba Métis Federation, and co-founder of the Mamawi Project, a grassroots Métis collective dedicated to virtual knowledge mobilization and creating kinship-building opportunities for Métis young people across the diaspora.
 She also serves on several boards, including the board of directors of Two-Spirit Manitoba and the White Buffalo Spiritual Society.
 Lucy is an Assistant Professor in the Faculty of Education at the University of Manitoba, with a research and teaching focus on Métis youth identity, Indigenous education, queer theory, hip-hop pedagogies, and youth cultures.